 A few years ago, anxiety descended on me in a big way.
 It turned my life upside down, I was feeling anxious for 24/7.
 I went through living freely to feeling like a prisoner.
 I didn’t drive or go anywhere by myself for months.

 As a result, when I did have to drive, I I felt like I lost control and white-knuckled the steering wheel.
 My body felt out of control.

-When you have anxiety, trust is an action that’s hard to do.
+When you have anxiety, to be still and trust God are actions that are hard to do.

 Worry and anxiety are used interchangeably many times, but they are different.

 Worry is usually short-lasting, and the resolution of a problem ends the worry.
 Example: I am worried about the test I took yesterday and the grade I’m going to get.
 Once the grade is received, the worry ends.

 Anxiety is broader with mental images, verbal thoughts and affects the body.
 It tends to linger and can affect relationships, health, and jobs.
 Anxiety can sometimes cause depression.

 Getting Rid of Anxiety

 When I was anxious, I felt shame because Christians aren’t supposed to worry.
 We aren’t supposed to be hopeless and feel desperate, and we aren’t supposed to quit.

 Here’s the thing, God doesn’t want us to be so focused on anxiety that we stay stuck.
 He wants us to be courageous and confident.

-He has given us tool in the Bible to use to conquer our stronghold.
+Our Father has given us tool in the Bible to use to conquer our stronghold.
 He has given us the examples right from His word to fight the battle.